nishantkr0904/QUIZ-BUILDER-AND-HOSTING-PLATFORM/.github/instructions/actual-project.instructions.md

 ## Project Title: Quiz Builder and Hosting Platform

 ### Objective:
 To build a web-based platform where administrators (educators/trainers) can create quizzes, and users can attempt them and receive scores instantly.
-This project enhances understanding of dynamic content generation, score logic, role-based interfaces, and session tracking.
+This project enhances understanding of dynamic content generation, score logic, role-based interfaces, and

+### Note:
+-For any changes you make, summarize in the changelog.md file. session tracking.

 ### Key Features:
 - Admin Panel: Admin users can log in, create quizzes, define question sets, and manage quiz duration and availability.